TL;DR

 When to reach for it

-Reach for rules when you see Cursor making the same correctable mistake twice in one week — that is your signal the constraint belongs in a rule, not in a prompt.
+Reach for a rule when you see Cursor making the same correctable mistake twice in one week — that is your signal the constraint belongs in a rule, not a prompt.
 Also when a teammate’s Cursor session produces visibly different code style than yours; rules are how you sync defaults.
 They lose to inline @File mentions when the constraint is one-off; don’t write a rule for a one-time task.

 Before you start

-• A list of specific complaints you have with Cursor’s current output — these become rule candidates.
+.cursor/folder at the repo root (Cursor creates it on first use, or runmkdir .cursor/rules). - A list of specific complaints you have with Cursor’s current output — these become rule candidates.
 Vague complaints don’t make good rules.

-• A teammate or two to dogfood the rules with.
+- A teammate or two to dogfood the rules with.
 Solo-author rules tend to be over-tuned to one person’s style.

 Step by step